PeterNguyen001/Tank-Survive/README.md

 ✅ Custom armor penetration system with multiple armor types (ChassisFront, ChassisSide, Turret).
 ✅ Realistic bullet physics with penetration and armor thickness calculations.
 ✅ Debugging tools with Gizmos for visualization.
+✅ Tank builder system using drag and drop.

 ---